paragoner1/crisis-companion/COMPLETE_APP_WALKTHROUGH.md

 ## **Scene 9: Emergency Types & Direct Actions (3:44-4:40)**

-**Narration:** "Showing the various offline mode of emergency types that are currently supported."
+**Narration:** "Showing the various core features (offline) of emergency types that are currently supported."

 **Narration:** "Here are our direct actions that anyone can use, uhm, to skip ahead and, ah, get immediate specific guidance for CPR."

 **Narration:** "Heimlich, and the rest.
-Here it explains online mode enhanced guidance, which is AI-powered, uhm, unlimited types of emergencies, and those features."
+Here it explains enhanced mode (hybrid) guidance, which is AI-powered, uhm, unlimited types of emergencies, and those features."

 **Narration:** "Here are the authoritative sources and credible authorities, uhm, that we use for the database.
 And of course, uh, privacy and security."